Complete your undergraduate degree and your law degree in six years instead of seven; your senior year serves as your first year in law school.

 What criteria must be met for me to continue in the program once I have matriculated at the undergraduate college?

-You must select a major at the undergraduate college that can be completed within three years.
+You must select a major at your undergraduate college that can be completed within three years.
 In other words, you must be able to complete all core curriculum and major courses by the conclusion of your third year of study at the undergraduate level.

 Also, to be competitive, you should maintain a minimum 3.25 GPA during your studies because you will need that minimum GPA to gain admission to the law school.